graphcore/poprithms/poprithms/notes/autodiff/Autodiff.md

    create an Op in your project's graph.
 This is where you must implement your 'calculus' -- we don't do any calculus for you :-).

-5) Finally, with 1, 2, and 4 above, you perform auto-differentation with the
+5) Finally, with 1, 2, and 4 above, you perform auto-differentiation with the
    core::Autodiff class.
 See for example the example in the test directory (core_0.cpp);

 Some notes: